 Children’s Play, Learning & Development

-This course will introduce you to a wide range of interesting and enriching topic areas relevant to early year’s practice, from the practical skills needed for looking after children to psychological theory of development.
-You will gain an understanding of the development of children and how this influences their progress as they grow.
+This is a highly practical course and will introduce you to a wide range of interesting and enriching topic areas relevant to early year’s practice, from practical skills for looking after children to psychological theory of development.
+You will gain an in-depth understanding of the development of children and how this influences their progress as they grow.

-The course will introduce you to a range of interesting and enriching topic areas relevant to early year’s practice, from practical skills for looking after children to psychological theory of development.
-You will gain an understanding of the development of children and how this influences their progress as they grow.
-Using this information, you will gain skills in supporting the development of children through the use of activities and observation.
-You will also gain an insight in how to promote children’s language and communication through play and learning activities.
+The course will introduce you to a wide range of interesting and enriching topic areas relevant to early year’s practice, from practical skills for looking after children to psychological theory of development.
+You will gain an in-depth understanding of the development of children and how this influences the progress of children as they grow.

 •Internally set coursework